ChannyHong/ISREncoder/README.md

 ### Producing a monolingual corpora cache file from Wikipedia dump

-1. Download the [Wikipedia dump](https://dumps.wikimedia.org/) of the language of interest (.XML file).
+*1. Download the [Wikipedia dump](https://dumps.wikimedia.org/) of the language of interest (.XML file).*

-2. Use [WikiExtractor](https://github.com/attardi/wikiextractor) to extract and clean text from the XML file, outputting a file (e.g. wiki_00) in the "AA" folder within the 'output' directory.
-The "100G" 'bytes' parameter in our sample usage is to ensure that only 1 file is outputted (rather than broken up into multiple):
+*2. Use [WikiExtractor](https://github.com/attardi/wikiextractor) to extract and clean text from the XML file, outputting a file (e.g. wiki_00) in the "AA" folder within the 'output' directory.
+The "100G" 'bytes' parameter in our sample usage is to ensure that only 1 file is outputted (rather than broken up into multiple)*:

 Prerequisites:
 - The downloaded dump file (e.g. en_dump.xml) in the current directory.